bukitjose/replit-root/README.md

 <p>I don't know why i just want to make recovery in python so if you want to go to recovery like rooting a phone you can use the recovery.py file that you cloned from this github.</p>

 **Special Thanks**
-<p>Thank you to all the programmer who code the indosec.php its very usefull.</p>
+<p>Thank you to all the programmers who coded indosec.php.
+It's very useful.</p>

 **Have fun**